apache/trafficcontrol/docs/source/admin/traffic_router.rst

 	.. seealso:: See :ref:`tr-profile` for details.

 #.
-Deep Caching enabled on one or more HTTP :term:`Delivery Service`\ s (i.e. 'Deep Caching' field on the :term:`Delivery Service` details page (under :guilabel:`Advanced Options`) set to ``ALWAYS``)
+Deep Caching enabled on one or more HTTP :term:`Delivery Services` (i.e. 'Deep Caching' field on the :term:`Delivery Service` details page (under :guilabel:`Advanced Options`) set to ``ALWAYS``)

 How it Works
 ------------
-Deep Coverage Zone routing is very similar to that of regular Coverage Zone routing, except that the :abbr:`DCZF (Deep Coverage Zone File)` is preferred over the regular :abbr:`CZF (Coverage Zone File)` for :term:`Delivery Service`\ s with Deep Caching enabled.
+Deep Coverage Zone routing is very similar to that of regular Coverage Zone routing, except that the :abbr:`DCZF (Deep Coverage Zone File)` is preferred over the regular :abbr:`CZF (Coverage Zone File)` for :term:`Delivery Services` with Deep Caching enabled.
 If the client requests a Deep Caching-enabled :term:`Delivery Service` and their IP address gets a "hit" in the :abbr:`DCZF (Deep Coverage Zone File)`, Traffic Router will attempt to route that client to one of the available "deep" :term:`cache server` s in the client's corresponding zone.
 If there are no "deep" :term:`cache server` s available for a client's request, Traffic Router will fall back to the regular :abbr:`CZF (Coverage Zone File)` and continue regular :abbr:`CZF (Coverage Zone File)` routing from there.

 .. _tr-steering: